Two photographers? Ahhhhh...NOW I get it!

 Two photographers also means they can spend quality time shooting documentary-style as you both get ready apart from each other.
 These images are some of the best - unscripted, emotional and jam-packed full of memories that you can later show and share with each other.
 Because you don't meet until mid-afternoon on your wedding day, we think it's important to document your time apart from each other well.

 And while making time for an epic creative session with the bridal party is an important part of the day, two photographers can reduce the time you need to be away from your guests by shooting the same moment in very different ways.
-Or you can choose to deploy your second shooter to spend time with your guests while Eva or Michelle focus on you.
+Or you can choose to deploy your second shooter to spend time with your guests while Eva focuses on you.

 Different photographers bring different skill sets and strengths to your wedding day.
 Eva's second shooter, Andrew, is a specialist in astroscape photography (check it out HERE, seriously, it will blow your mind).
 This means he really knows how to handle his camera at night and how to use darkness for dramatic advantage.
-Meanwhile Michelle's second shooter, Rebekah, has a great way of quietly observing people - especially children - so that when sweet and special moments happen away from the main action, she's often there to catch them.
+And unlike an ‘add on second shooter’, Andrew and Eva work exclusively together at every wedding, so their creative process compliments each other in a way that works almost like ESP.

-With 700 weddings behind them, Eva and Michelle's goal these days is to always make the next wedding just a wee bit more awesome than the last.
-And working with another experienced professional beside them is the way they get that.
+With more than 650 weddings behind her, Eva's goal these days is to always make the next wedding just a wee bit more awesome than the last.
+Working with another experienced professional beside them is the way they get that.
 It's how they roll.